About the ScM in Genetic Counseling Program

-The Genetic Counseling Graduate Training Program is a joint effort of HBS and the National Institutes of Health through the National Human Genome Research Institute (NHGRI) and the National Cancer Institute (NCI).
+The Johns Hopkins/National Institutes of Health Genetic Counseling Training Program is a joint effort of the Department of Health, Behavior and Society and the National Institutes of Health through the National Human Genome Research Institute (NHGRI) and the National Cancer Institute (NCI).
 The ScM in Genetic Counseling prepares graduates for a career in genetic counseling with an emphasis on clients’ psychological and educational needs.
 The program provides a solid foundation for conducting social and behavioral research related to genetic counseling and equips students with the necessary skills to educate health care providers, policymakers, and the public about genetics and related health and social issues.

 The curriculum consists of coursework in the areas of human genetics, genetic counseling, health education, communication, ethics, public policy, and research methodology.
 The program also requires a minimum of 600+ contact hours of supervised clinical rotations in a variety of settings across more than 25 sites and a thesis study worthy of publication.

 Accreditation: The ScM in Genetic Counseling is accredited by the Accreditation Council for Genetic Counseling, and graduates are eligible to sit for the American Board of Genetic Counseling certification examination after completion of the program and a clinical log book demonstrating significant involvement in the evaluation and counseling of patients seen in approved clinical rotation sites.